Franz Rottland

-Franz Rottland (December 4, 1934 in Gelsenkirchen – August 4, 2014) was a German linguist and Africanist.
+Franz Rottland (4 December 1934 – 4 August 2014) was a German linguist and Africanist.

 His interests included the historical linguistics of Nilotic languages and Cushitic languages.

 Biography

 After receiving his doctorate on September 8, 1970 at Leiden University and his habilitation in 1979 at the University of Cologne, Rottland served as the Chair of African Studies II at the University of Bayreuth until 1998.

-Rottland died in 2014 at the age of 79 and was buried in Alter Ehrenfelder Friedhof at Cologne's Melaten cemetery.
+Rottland suffered from a fall in May 2014, then died in Germany on 4 August 2014, at the age of 79.